What would it take to reverse global warming?

 Hemera/Thinkstock

-Reducing the amount of carbon in the atmosphere is an important part of reversing the global warming trend.
+Reducing the amount of carbon in the atmosphere is an important step if we are aiming to reverse global warming.
 Nature has an elegant solution.
-Plants take in water and carbon dioxide from the atmosphere and through photosynthesis convert it into oxygen and organic compounds.
+Plants take in water and carbon dioxide from the atmosphere and -- through photosynthesis -- convert it into oxygen and organic compounds.
 Could we mimic nature and pull carbon from the air?

 Advertisement

-If you apply critical thinking to this approach, you'll see that there are several challenges we face to make it a reality.
+If you apply critical thinking to this carbon removal approach, you'll see that there are several challenges we face to make it a reality.
 We need a way to capture carbon from the atmosphere.
 We need a way to convert it into fuel.
-And we need a way to power the capture and conversion process that doesn't require us to mine more carbon-based fuels or we'll simply add to the existing greenhouse gas emissions.
+And we need a way to power the capture and conversion process that doesn't require us to mine more carbon-based fuels.
+Otherwise, we'll simply add to the existing climate crisis.

 To capture carbon from the atmosphere, we need to design absorbants.
 These materials do just what you'd think -- they absorb a particular material like a sponge.
-The workshop scientists concluded that the best place to start capturing carbon is from point sources -- concentrated streams of carbon dioxide from things like geothermal wells or power plants.
+The workshop scientists concluded that the best place to start capturing carbon is from point sources -- concentrated streams of carbon dioxide from, say, geothermal wells or power plants.
 We need to develop the technology to separate carbon dioxide from other gases for collection.

 But that doesn't address more than half of the carbon dioxide we humans produce.
 We produce more carbon dioxide from our homes, vehicles and businesses than we do from factories or wells [source: Prakash, et al.].
 But because we don't produce carbon dioxide in a steady stream, like some point sources do, it's harder to capture.
 The carbon dioxide concentration in the atmosphere is about 385 parts per million -- it's so diffuse that it's difficult to capture.